blairsec/ctfjs/README.md

 ctfjs is a CTF (capture the flag) competition backend written in Node.js.

-It is still in development, and is not ready to be used to host an actual CTF yet.
+It is still in development, and is not ready to be used to host an actual CTF.

 ## Documentation
 Documentation is available at [https://blairsec.github.io/ctfjs/](https://blairsec.github.io/ctfjs/).